SAP-samples/teched2025-AI166/README.md

 ## Overview

-In this session, learn how Joule for Consultants (J4C) and Joule for Developers (J4D) can help developers accelerate mobile app development and assist admins in seamlessly taking advantage of the many features provided by SAP Build's mobile technology stack.
+In this session, learn how Joule for Consultants and SAP Joule for Developers can help developers accelerate mobile app development and assist admins in seamlessly taking advantage of the many features provided by SAP Build's mobile technology stack.

 ## Requirements